-Whereas the LAX Plan establishes a land use policy framework, the LAX Specific Plan establishes zoning and development regulations and standards consistent with the LAX Plan for the airport and LAX Airside, Landside, Landside Support and Northside Areas.
-It is a the principal planning tool for achieving mechanism by which the goals and objectives of the LAX Plan are achieved and for implementing the Plan's policies and programs-are implemented.
-It also establishes the procedures for processing future specific projects and activities that are anticipated under the LAX Master Plan Program within the Specific Plan Area (see Figure 3).
+Whereas the LAX Plan establishes a land use policy framework, the LAX Specific Plan establishes zoning and development regulations and standards consistent with the LAX Plan for the LAX Airside, Landside, Landside Support and Northside Areas.
+It is the principal planning tool for achieving the goals and objectives of the LAX Plan and for implementing the Plan's policies and programs.
+It also establishes the procedures for processing future specific projects and activities that are anticipated under the LAX Master Plan Program within the Specific Plan Area.